x-labs-xyz/Research_and_dev_text_revenue_prediction/README.md

 Findings: Logistic Regression out performed SVM in out of sample test, Strong AUROC for the regression

 [GPT_embeddings_Regressions.ipynb](GPT_embeddings_Regressions.ipynb): jupyter notebook with logistic regression/svm for different years of GPT_embeddings of the filings against quartile based labels of R&D Growth.
-- collected same metrics as with TDIFD_Regressions
+- collected same metrics as with TFIDF_Regressions

 Findings: Logistic Regression still out performed SVM in out of sample test, Accuracy and AUROC for GPT_embeddings were slightly better but not siginifcant.

 [Backpropped_Regressions.ipynb](Backpropped_Regression.ipynb): jupyter notebook with logistic regression/svm for different years of backpropped_embeddings of the filings against quartile based labels of R&D Growth.
-- collected same metrics as with TDIFD_Regressions
+- collected same metrics as with TFIDF_Regressions

 Findings: Contrary to our hypothesis, the model were significantly way worse.
 Out of sample accuracy of